Basingstoke: Recent history

 Basingstoke suffered very little bomb damage during the Second World War.
 A stick of German bombs did fall in the Church Square area on 16 August 1940.
-The same day bombs destroyed part of a row of houses in Burgess Road.
-Six people were killed in the raid.
+On the same day, bombs destroyed part of a row of houses in Burgess Road; six people were killed in the raid.
 Overall, 13 civilians died from enemy action during the war in the town.
 After the war, the town had a population of 25,000.

-As part of the London Overspill plan, along with places such as Ashford and Swindon, Basingstoke was rapidly developed in the late 1960s as an 'expanded town', in similar fashion to Milton Keynes.
+As part of the London Overspill plan, along with places such as Ashford and Swindon, Basingstoke was rapidly developed in the late 1960s as an expanded town, in similar fashion to Milton Keynes.
 As the population increased, the town produced more figures of national importance, such as the art critic Waldemar Januszczak and the actress Elizabeth Hurley.
 Many office blocks and large estates were built, as well as a ring road.
 The shopping centre was built in phases.
 The first phase was completed by the 1970s and was later covered in the 1980s, and was known as The Walks.
 The second phase was completed by the early 1980s, and became The Malls.
 The third phase was abandoned and the site was later used to build the Anvil concert hall.
 The central part of the shopping centre was rebuilt in 2002 and reopened as Festival Place.
-This has brought a dramatic improvement to shoppers' opinions of the town centre, but it is unclear if it has softened the town's overall image.
+This has brought a dramatic improvement to shoppers' opinions of the town centre.